mo1ein/jobname/src/snapp/snapp_cab_1.md

 - Compare python with C++.

 - What is OOP?
-What are the benifits and concept.
+What are the benefits and concept.

 - What is access modifiers?